opencert/workshop-2021/PC-member-guidelines.md

 We aim at having at least 5 reviewers per submission.
 Before self-assigning the submission, make sure that the submission has not been already self-assigned by 5 PC members.
 In case it has already 5 reviewers self-assigned, please give priority to other submissions with less than 5 reviewers.
-If all submissions have already 5 revewers, feel free to choose any of them.
+If all submissions have already 5 reviewers, feel free to choose any of them.
 Please note that issue labels do not change in real-time, they must be changed manually by the Program Co-chairs.
 The deadline for self-assigning the review is